Submissions

 Research Articles

-Those wishing to write review articles, review essays, or reviews for Kritika should first contact one of the associate editors or editors.
-Among the associate editors, in general, Maria Grazia Bartolini is involved most with topics connected to pre-Petrine and early imperial Russian history; Ian W. Campbell with late imperial Russian history; Matthias Neumann with the 1917–53 period; and Alexandra Oberländer with international/comparative topics and Soviet history after 1953.
-Among the editors, Gregory Afinogenov is most involved in early Russian and imperial history, Krista Goff and Jeff Sahadeo with modern topics.
-Review essays and reviews received without prior consultation with one of the editors will not be accepted.
+Those wishing to write review essays or review articles for Kritika should first contact one of the associate editors or editors.
+Among the associate editors, in general, Maria Grazia Bartolini is involved most with topics connected to pre-Petrine history; Ian W. Campbell with the history of the Russian Empire; Matthias Neumann with the 1917–53 period; and Erin Hutchinson with international/ comparative topics and Soviet history after 1953.
+Among the editors, Gregory Afinogenov is most involved in early Russian and imperial history, Krista Goff and Alexandra Oberländer with modern topics.
+Review essays and review articles received without prior consultation with one of the editors will not be accepted.

 Letters to the Editors